Porsche RETAIL GROUP Tax Strategy for the year ended 31st December 2020

-The following sets out Porsche Retail Group’s position in relation to tax in the UK and represents how tax is undertaken within the business.
+The following document sets out Porsche Retail Group’s position in relation to tax in the UK and represents how tax is undertaken within the business.

 The company manages its tax affairs based on 5 core principles: